Clock Tower, St Albans: History

 The Clock Tower was built between 1403 and 1412, and is believed to have been completed in 1405.
 The Tower was built close to the site of the Eleanor cross.
 Twelve Eleanor crosses were constructed throughout eastern England under the orders of King Edward I between 1291 and 1294 in memory of his wife Eleanor of Castile.
 The site of each cross marks the nightly resting place of Eleanor's funeral procession.

 The cross at St Albans cost £113 to build and was constructed in 1291.
 The top section of the St Albans Eleanor Cross was destroyed during the English Civil War, and the rest of the monument was later demolished in 1701–1702.
 In its place, the Market cross, a gazebo style structure was built in 1703.
 This in turn was torn down in 1810, as it was deemed to be a danger to traffic.
 Once removed, railings were installed around the town pump.
-The pump was subsequently also removed, and, in 1874, philanthropist Isabella Worley donated a drinking fountain the town.
+The pump was subsequently also removed, and, in 1874, philanthropist Isabella Worley donated a drinking fountain to the town.
 In the latter part of the 20th Century, the fountain was dismantled and rebuilt in nearby Victoria Square.

 St. Albans High Street in 1807, showing the shutter telegraph style semaphore atop the Clock Tower, part of the London to Great Yarmouth Line.

 The Tower was designed and built by Thomas Wolvey a former Royal Mason, and it is believed it was built as a protest against the power of St Albans Abbey.
 The belief is that the local merchants were in favour of the Tower being built, as it meant their hours would no longer be decided by those at the Abbey, who had a clock and peal of bells of their own.
 Prolific architect Sir Gilbert Scott would later state that he believed the initial purpose of the Clock Tower was as a free-standing bell tower, similar to other structures such as Giotto's Campanile in Florence.
 The location of the Tower was also part of this protest; the Clock Tower looks 'face to face' with the Abbey, but sits on higher ground.
 It is unknown if the Tower had a clock-face from its inception, however, it is known that there was one in place by 1485.